So you want to import a Land Rover Defender

 - Must have valid V5 (UK title and log book) with matching information.

-- No be reported stolen (this can be a problem).
+- Not be reported stolen (this can be a problem).

-The issue is that very few sellers in the UK are familiar with the rules and paperwork.
-Complicating matters more is that very few of these 25+ year old vehicles come with much history.
+The issue is that very few sellers in the UK and EU are familiar with the rules and paperwork.
+Complicating matters more is that very few of these 25+-year-old vehicles come with much history.
 Motor swaps are common, as is chassis repair.
-Knowing when the cut off is for each year motor-body combination takes quite a bit of patience, as well.
+Knowing when the cut-off is for each year’s motor-body combination takes quite a bit of patience, as well.

 - Defender 90/110